- Clinical science

 - Definitive surgical treatment

-Blood supply to the optic nerve may be impaired by lowering blood pressure. → No systemic blood pressure reduction in acute glaucoma patients.
+Blood supply to the optic nerve may be impaired by lowering blood pressure; avoid systemic blood pressure reduction in acute glaucoma patients.